 moodgym is an online self-help program designed to help users prevent and manage symptoms of depression and anxiety.
-It is like an interactive, online self-help book which teaches skills based on cognitive behaviour therapy.
+It is like an interactive, online self-help book which teaches skills based on cognitive behaviour therapy (CBT).
+You can log back in to at any time to learn more skills or to add to your workbooks and diaries.

 If you or someone else is feeling suicidal, you should seek immediate help.
-There are people and services who can help.
+There are people and services who can help at any time of the night or day.
 See Emergency help for more information.

 Note that moodgym is not appropriate for crisis help.